evanharmon/in-mono/headspace/aws/aws-organizations.md

 ## Root User

 - [AWS Organizations accessing a member account as root user](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html) to login as root user, password recovery must be completed

+## Create org
+- when an org is created, the root organizational unit (OU) is automatically created